 Kajabi vs. Wix: The biggest differences

-It has thousands of themes and templates and instant access to the majority of them.
+It has thousands of templates and instant access to the majority of them.
 It also gives you the option to host your website.

 However, if you want to remove Wix branding from your domain name URL, sell anything online, or remove ads, you'll need to upgrade to one of their premium plans.
 You’ll also need to invest in additional extensions that build onto Wix’s core functionality.
 All of this means additional costs and complexity for you.